TomLingham/Laravel-Searchy/README.md

 	"tom-lingham/searchy" : "dev-master"
 }
 ```
-Run `composer update` in your terminal to pull down into your vendors folder.
+Run `composer update` in your terminal to pull the package down into your vendors folder.

 Add the service provider to the `providers` array in Laravel's app/config/app.php file:
 ```php